milwad-dev/laravel-validate/docs/1.x/valid-base64.md

 ## ValidBase64

-If you may to validation base64, you can use `ValidBase64` rule:
+If you want to validate base64, you can use `ValidBase64` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidBase64;